ecki/JavaCryptoTest/README.md

 ## SSLServerSocket test code

-This class can be used to test aspects around ciphersuites and handshakes of the JSSE SSLServerSocket
+This class can be used to test aspects around cipher suites and handshakes of the JSSE SSLServerSocket

     java -cp target/classes net.eckenfels.test.ssl.JSSESocketServer

 It will isten to 0.0.0.0:1234 to one SSL connection, print out all handshake events, after 30 seconds disable all handshake ciphers, and then after 30 more seconds exit the test.
+It answers with a short greeting and a http/1.1 session with no keep-alive.

 ## SSLSocketFactory validation with howsmyssl.com